Food Services

 Available Daily:

-• Assorted Cereal, Whole Grain Muffin, Whole Wheat Bagel, Egg & Cheese on Whole Wheat Bagel, Ham, Egg & Cheese on Whole Grain Muffin, Sausage, Egg & Cheese on Whole Grain Muffin
+• Assorted Cereal, Whole Grain Muffin, Whole Wheat Bagel, Egg and Cheese on Whole Wheat Bagel, Ham, Egg and Cheese on Whole Grain Muffin, Sausage, Egg and Cheese on Whole Grain Muffin

 • Choice of Low Fat Milk: 1% White, Fat Free White or Fat Free Chocolate